eyereasoner/rdfpackages/README.md

-# RDF Proof
+# RDF proofs

-## RDF Proof is supported by reasoning and querying in RDF TriG
+## RDF proofs are supported by reasoning and querying in RDF TriG

 ### Reasoning with forward rules described in RDF as
 ```